G-Core/product-documentation/documentation/web-security/get-an-actual-ip-addresses-of-visitors-from-the-x-forward-for-header.md

    --2--Apache: "apache"
 ---

-# Get an actual IP addresses of visitors from the X-Forward-For header
+# Get actual IP addresses of visitors from the X-Forward-For header

 ## Why use the X-Forwarded-For header